dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 **This is the most useful feature of this entire bundle.**

 The Java223 bundle also copies in your `automation\lib\java` a pre-compiled jar with a set of library files inside.
-This jar is also no more, no less, a standard library JAR, and is an example of how powerful the OpenHAB JSR223 feature is.
+This jar is also no more, no less, a standard library JAR, and is an example of how powerful the openHAB JSR223 feature is.
 It contains all you need to define Rules with the help of simple-to-use annotations.
 The entry point is the `RuleAnnotationParser` class.
 The `parse` method automatically scans your script, searching for annotated method defining rules, and then creates and registers them.

 Tip : But you don't have to care about the inner working and parsing !
 The best way to use this functionality is to extend the `Java223Script`, as it already contains a call to the `parse` method in a `@RunScript` annotated method.